 • Adding new bugs,

-I strongly recommend using a version control system (Perforce, GIT, SVN) for your projects which is the safest way to avoid unexpected problems and blackout changes.
-To ensure a smooth transition, Making a copy of your project before downloading the update is strongly recommended.
+I strongly recommend using a version control system (Perforce, GIT, SVN) for your projects, which is the safest way to avoid unexpected problems and blackout changes.
+Making a copy of your project before downloading the update is strongly recommended to ensure a smooth transition.

-Please note that the removal or renaming of assets might not be automatically handled by me during the update process.
+Please note that I might not automatically handle the removal or renaming of assets during the update process.
 Consequently, there is a possibility of “ghost files” from the previous version of the product.
 To mitigate any potential issues, it is recommended to follow these steps for updating:

-1. Make sure that the update is already available on the marketplace page for the engine version that you use.
+1. Ensure that the update for the engine version you use is already available on the marketplace page.

 2. Navigate to the Content/UpdatedPackage folder in your project.